By the Principles for Ethical Professional Practice Committee

 International students face unique challenges when starting their careers:

-- Cultural differences can make the etiquette surrounding the U.S. job search confusing or uncomfortable.
+• Cultural differences can make the etiquette surrounding the U.S. job search confusing or uncomfortable.
 For example, speaking about one’s accomplishments and networking with industry professionals may be practices that are deeply dissonant with a student's cultural norms.
-Students who perceive barriers along another axis of identity, such as gender, sexuality, religion, or race or ethnicity may have additional concerns.

 Ethical Issues